When to go back

 Searching for a new job is tricky at the best of times.
 After you’ve had cancer it can seem even trickier.
 But if you’re qualified and physically able to work, there’s no reason that having had cancer should stop you landing the job you want.

 In fact, there are very few reasons that an employer can question your health in an interview.
 It’s OK for employers to ask about your health to check if you’re able to complete a task that’s fundamental to the role, or to make sure the recruitment process isn’t discriminating against anyone, or to help them take ‘positive action’ (which might mean, for instance, improving their recruitment of people with disabilities).

 But it’s up to you how much you tell any potential employer.
 Try and resist any temptation to be dishonest, though – false answers have a habit of coming back to haunt you in the future.

 And remember that, while you might not think of yourself as disabled, the Equality Act and the Discrimination Act consider everyone with cancer to be disabled.
 So if you’re asked if you’re disabled, you should say yes, even if it doesn’t feel quite right.

 Look out for the ‘positive about disabled people’ symbol on job ads.
 If you meet the basic conditions for the job, you’ll definitely be asked in for an interview.

-Visit Great with Disability for jobhunting tips, legal advice and information about companies who are committed to employing people with disabilities.
+My Plus Students is an organisation that offers specialist careers advice to students who have a disability or long-term health condition (including cancer).
+Youy can register with them for jobhunting tips, legal advice and information about companies who are committed to employing people with disabilities.